 This article balances the pros and cons of wearing Crocs if you have diabetes and diabetes-related foot problems.
 You’ll find a selection of the best and most protective Crocs models for diabetic and neuropathic feet.

 If today Crocs are famous in fashion, they were first created as ergonomic and therapeutic shoes to alleviate plantar pain and achy feet.
-Both the U.S Ergonomic Council and the American Podiatric Medical Association have officially approved Crocs’ design, acknowledging the health benefits for people with various foot problems, including diabetes and neuropathy.
+The U.S Ergonomic Council and the American Podiatric Medical Association have officially approved Crocs’ design, acknowledging the health benefits for people with various foot problems, including diabetes and neuropathy.

-Crocs are known for the food arch support they provide.
-Arch support is essential, especially if your suffer from plantar fasciitis foot pain.
+Crocs are known for the solid arch support they provide.
+Arch support is essential, especially if you suffer from plantar fasciitis foot pain.
 It distributes the pressure on your foot and helps eliminate pressure points.
-It provides support so your plantar fascia ligament does get torn and damaged.
-It helps properly aligning the body.
-Ultimately, arch support considerably reduces foot pain.
+Your plantar fascia ligament may get torn and damaged without proper arch support.

 Crocs are made from Croslite, a closed-cell resin that’s trademarked by the company and manufactured by itself.
 They’re made neither from plastic nor rubber.
 Croslite is very lightweight.
 It’s soft.
 It’s odor resistant.

 Diabetic footwear is recommended to be as lightweight as possible.
 It should let your feet move and breathe and facilitate motion.